 Winter weather in Michigan can be snowy and icy, and the possibility of tornadoes, other major storms, and extreme heat exists throughout the year.
 To serve our students and community, Henry Ford College makes every effort to keep our campuses open and clear of ice, snow, and other impediments.
 Still, there are times when weather, road, parking lot, sidewalk, heating / cooling, and facility conditions require us to close our campuses for the safety of our community.
-Check out our Safety Tips page for complete information about how to stay safe during all conditions.

 What to expect if a decision is made to close the College